How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Data Preparation

-\paragraph{\normalfont{\textbf{COVID-19}}} In addition to the three current BioNER benchmarks, we construct a dataset to see if a model can identify the newly emerging biomedical concept COVID-19.
-We sampled 5,000 sentences containing ``COVID-19'' in the entire PubMed abstracts through March 2021.
-The number of spans including COVID-19 is 5,237.
+We construct a dataset to see if a model trained on current benchmarks can identify the newly emerging biomedical concept COVID-19.
+We sampled 5,000 sentences containing ``COVID-19'' from the entire PubMed abstracts through March 2021 and annotated all COVID-19 occurrences in the sentences, which results in 5,237 labels.
+Note that only the exact term “COVID-19” was considered, and synonyms for COVID-19 were not considered in this dataset creation process.